 - The longest UK train station name goes to the extremely hard to pronounce Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch in Anglesey.
 Some of the three-letter contenders for shortest station name are Ash, Rye and Ely.

 Don't forget to book your train travel on the Hull Trains website for the best fares.
-Don’t miss our web only Duo and Family ticket offers, save 33% on your rail travel when you book direct with Hull Trains!
+Don’t miss our web only Duo and Family ticket offers, save up to 33% on your rail travel when you book direct with Hull Trains!

 Travel with confidence with reduced capacity on board, clear social distancing measures and enhanced cleaning during your journey with us.
 Find out more about the measures in place here.